 Please also see the Minimester FAQ’s that follow.

 What is Minimester?

-Minimester is an offering of a wide range of 30-hour courses incorporated into the school calendar in various ways to offer our students education through high-interest experiences and indelible “life lessons” outside the traditional classroom.
+Minimester is an offering of a wide range of 30-hour (minimum) courses incorporated into the school calendar in various ways to offer our students education through high-interest experiences and indelible “life lessons” outside the traditional classroom.

 Are Minimester classes required for all students?